waynodiablo/Oystercard/battle_ships/battle_ships.md

 **Tasks**:

-1. Write tests for, the code the classes and their interactions (_swap driver/navigator roles frequently :twisted_rightwards_arrows:._)
+1. Write tests for the code, the classes, and their interactions (_swap driver/navigator roles frequently :twisted_rightwards_arrows:._)
 2. Think about the classes you have created.
 Are they following **SRP**?
 3. Explore your code in `irb` ( _if you prefer `pry` go with it_ ).
 Can you create a board?
 Add ships?
 Take shots?

 Don't try to implement everything at once.
 Start with an MVP with, say, a single-celled grid and a single ship (do we even need cells and/or a grid?).
-Once you get a bit of playable logic that you can use in irb move forward slowly by adding in a little bit of complexity at a time, e.g. one additional type of ship; a 2x2 grid, but go slow; only one additional component at a time, and at each step make sure all your tests are green and that you can play your game in irb.
+Once you get a bit of playable logic that you can use in irb, move forward slowly by adding in a little bit of complexity at a time, e.g. one additional type of ship; a 2x2 grid.
+But go slow: only one additional component at a time, and at each step make sure all your tests are green and that you can play your game in irb.

 ## Version 3: The Game Engine